EdwardMan917/matic-docs/docs/edge/additional-features/permission-contract-deployment.md

 #### Remove an address from the deployment whitelist

-To remove an address from the deployment whitelist execute `whitelist deployment --remove` CLI command.
+To remove an address from the deployment whitelist execute `whitelist deployment --remove [ADDRESS]` CLI command.
 Only addresses that exist in the contract deployment whitelist can deploy contracts.
 If the whitelist is empty, any address can do the deployment

 ```bash